benhawley7/fut-search/README.md

 note: Additional headers or uppercase headers should not cause errors.

-The game CSVs need to be in an accessible folder with the follwoing naming convention: `FIFA{year}.csv` i.e. `FIFA20.csv` or `FIFA19.csv`.
+The game CSVs need to be in an accessible folder with the following naming convention: `FIFA{year}.csv` i.e. `FIFA20.csv` or `FIFA19.csv`.

 By default, the module will look for the CSVs in `/data`